Veterinary Technician Schools in Alabama

 Accredited Online Vet Tech Programs

-Jefferson State Community College (JSCC) of Birmingham offers an associate of applied science (AAS) in veterinary technology with classes such as vet tech emergency & first aid; clinical procedures & pathology; animal diseases & immunology; anesthesia & diagnostic imaging; and vet microbiology & toxicology.
+Jefferson State Community College (JSCC) of Birmingham offers an associate of applied science (AAS) in veterinary technology, with classes such as vet tech emergency and first aid, clinical procedures and pathology, animal diseases and immunology, anesthesia and diagnostic imaging, and vet microbiology and toxicology.
 Impressively, a reported 100 percent of JSCC vet tech program graduates receive employment after graduation.

 This program is ideal for students employed in animal healthcare, as applicants must have at least 360 hours of practical experience prior to enrollment.
 Other application requirements for Jefferson State include two letters of recommendation and a personal interview.
-Clinical preceptorships must be completed within AL as well.
-First-time VTNE pass rates between 2016 and 2019 for Jefferson State Graduate was 67 percent.
+Clinical preceptorships must also be completed within AL. First-time VTNE pass rate for Jefferson State graduates between 2020 and 2023 was 64 percent.

 St. Petersburg College (SPC) of Florida offers an associate in science (AS) degree in veterinary technology with advanced training in surgical preparation, nursing, radiology, dentistry, and laboratory testing.
 Classes include exotic pet medicine, veterinary medical terminology, vet office procedures, animal nursing, and animal diseases.